uiowaSEP2024/002_ImagePro/docs/botImage/docs/tutorial-database/database-structure.md

 2. `kind` : It is an enum that dictates the type of the event among **text**, **number**, **link**.
 3. `name` : This represents the name of the metadata.
 4. `units` : This represents the base unit kind of the metadata.

+## Alembic Versions

+This table keeps track of the version of the migrations.